Keeping Camel Milk Cool

 Movement for modern energy in humanitarian settings

 Read the challenges of the Humanitarian Organisations involved in the Accelerator Programme.
 Would you like to share your energy stories, challenge or solutions?
 Submit it to our demand and supply platform, Source2Gather.
-Or join us at the upcoming Energy and Innovation Summit on 13 April 2021.
 We’re committed to matching today’s challenges with tomorrow’s solutions.

 Access To Modern Energy Programme